mysteryperutours/pburtchaell.com/tpl/pages/styleguide.md

 Most elements in HTML are case-insensitive.
 I use all lowercase, the only thing I capitalize is the `<DOCTYPE! html>` declaration.
 When using Handlebars templates, I will capitalize the second word in a bracket so I can easy read each word.

 ### Closing Tags
 With HTML5 we don't have to close certian elements, so I don't use them.
-For example, list elements:
+For example, list item elements:

 ```html
 <nav>